Eucalyptus bridgesiana - apple gum

 - Origin: New South Wales on the northern and Southern Tablelands, extending to Queensland and central and eastern Victoria.

-1 litre are growing - hopefully ready during June in the cut foliage collection
+Currently in propagation.
+1 litre hopefully ready during June in the cut foliage collection

 Email me to be put on the early warning list